stormchaserroleplaying/stormchaserRPG/Combat/Attack/Rolling/index.md

 ### Proficiency
 You also roll with +1d when you attack using a weapon or spell with which you have proficiency.
+* A creature that is trained with its weapon adds a single d20 to its dice pool, for a total of 2d20.
+* A creature that is an expert with its weapon adds 2d20 to its dice pool, for a total of 3d20.
+* A creature that is a master with its weapon adds 3d20 to its dice pool, for a total of 4d20.

 ### Positioning
-When you attack a creature in melee from higher ground, you have advantage to hit.
+When you attack a creature in melee from higher ground, you have +1d to hit.

-When you attack a creature smaller than your mount that is on foot, you get the same advantage on melee attacks for being on higher ground.
+When you attack a creature smaller than your mount that is on foot, you get the same +1d on melee attacks for being on higher ground.

+When you [flank](https://stormchaserroleplaying.com/stormchaserRPG/Combat/MovementandPosition/PlayingonaGrid/#flanking) a creature in melee, you also have +1d to hit.

 ## Rolling 1 or 20
 Sometimes fate blesses or curses a combatant, causing the novice to hit and the veteran to miss.